Applying for Financial Aid

 : The CSS/Financial Aid PROFILE is an additional financial aid application required by certain private colleges/universities.
 You must submit a FAFSA even if you are completing the CSS/Financial Aid PROFILE.

-Cal Grant/GPA Verification Forms: Rowland will AUTOMATICALLY SEND your GPA to the California Student Aid Commission if we have your social security number on file.
-Check with your counselor to make sure we have your social security number.
+Cal Grant/GPA Verification Forms: Rowland will AUTOMATICALLY SEND your GPA to the California Student Aid Commission.

 A Financial Aid Workshop for parents and students will be offered (TBA).